-Academic misconduct is any form of cheating that results in students giving or receiving unauthorized assistance in an academic exercise or receiving credit for work which is not their own.
+Academic misconduct is any form of cheating that results in students giving or receiving unauthorized assistance in an academic exercise or receiving credit for work that is not their own.
 In cases of academic misconduct, the instructor will follow protocol as identified by their department.
 Academic misconduct is grounds for disciplinary action by both the instructor and the Director of Student Conduct and Community Standards.
-Any student found to have engaged in academic misconduct may receive a failing grade for the work in question, a failing grade for the course, or any other lesser penalty which the instructor finds appropriate.
+Any student found to have engaged in academic misconduct may receive a failing grade for the work in question, a failing grade for the course, or any other lesser penalty that the instructor finds appropriate.

 To dispute an accusation of academic misconduct, the student should first consult with the instructor.
 If the dispute remains unresolved, the student may then state their case to the department chair (or the dean if the department chair is the instructor of the course).
 A student may appeal a grade through the Academic Appeals Board, if eligible.